-If you discover physical defects in the manuals distributed with a Lisa product or in the media on which a software product is distributed, Apple will replace the documentation or media at no charge to you during the 90-day period after you purchased the product.
+If you discover physical defects in the media on which this software is distributed, or in the manuals distributed with the software, Apple will replace the media or manuals at no charge to you, provided you return the item to be replaced with proof of purchase to Apple or an authorized Apple dealer during the 90-day period after you purchased the software.
+In some countries the replacement period may be different; check with your authorized Apple dealer.